AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/dependencies.md

 value_note = { git="https://github.com/AztecProtocol/aztec-packages/", tag="#include_aztec_version", directory="noir-projects/aztec-nr/value-note" }
 ```

 This is a library for a note that stores one arbitrary value.
-You can see an example of how it might be used in the [token contract tutorial](../../tutorials/codealong/contract_tutorials/token_contract.md).
+You can see an example of how it might be used in the [token contract codealong tutorial](../../../tutorials/codealong/contract_tutorials/token_contract.md).